resourge/fetch/packages/react-fetch/README.md

 ## useFetchCallBack

-Hook to fetch and set data.
+Hook to fetch and control loading.
 It will manually abort request if component is unmounted, and/or triggering other useFetch/useFetchCallback's.
+_Note: It will not trigger on useEffect, for that use `useFetch`._

 ```JSX
 // const { data: products, isLoading, error } = useFetch(